junxit/us-congress-bills-117/metadata.md

 - 2021-04-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 396 - 13 (Roll no. 104). (text: 04/14/2021 CR H1756-1757)
 - 2021-04-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 396 - 13 (Roll no. 104).(text: 04/14/2021 CR H1756-1757)
 - 2021-04-19 — Received in the Senate.
+- 2022-05-24 — Read twice and referred to the Committee on Commerce, Science, and Transportation.